 This concentration provides students with a sophisticated understanding of the legal, policy, and technical architectures associated with cybersecurity.
 It is designed from the ground up to be transdisciplinary, featuring bespoke courses open not just to law students but to other graduate schools from across the campus.
-No prior expertise is required or expected, but the Strauss Center for International Security & Law particularly encourages applications from JAG attorneys as it offers courses in National Security Law.
+No prior expertise is required or expected, but the Strauss Center for International Security & Law (Strauss Center) particularly encourages applications from JAG attorneys as it offers courses in National Security Law.
 No prior expertise is required or expected (as noted below, the program includes a course expressly designed to provide an introduction to key technical concepts).

-Texas Law’s Cybersecurity LL.M. is offered in conjunction with the Integrated Cybersecurity Studies program at the Strauss Center.
+Texas Law’s Cybersecurity LL.M. is offered in conjunction with the Integrated Cybersecurity Studies Program at the Strauss Center.
 The Strauss Center is a university-wide organization that promotes innovative courses, policy-relevant research, and high-impact events concerning a broad array of security and foreign affairs topics.
 Several Strauss Center programs focus on the intersection of technology, law, and policy, and the Center places a special priority on promoting the interdisciplinary study of cybersecurity.
 Participants selected for the Cybersecurity LL.M. also become “cybersecurity fellows” with the Strauss Center, and as such constitute a special cohort participating in a wide range of Strauss Center activities (including conferences and cybersecurity policy competitions).